Khairun-Nahar-Munne/LLM/README.md

 ### Summary Table (`HotelSummery`)

-Ollama model generates summery based on the property/hotel information and stored it in the 'summery' column.
-After running the command of generating information, it will add the generated data in new rows each time for each hotel
+Ollama model generates summery based on the property/hotel information and stores the generated information in the 'summery' column.
+After running the command of generating information, it will add the generated data in new rows each time for each hotel.

 | Field | Description |
 |--------------|-----------------------------------|
 | hotels | Foreign key to hotels primary ID |